 - Check to email the comment to the inquirer.
-If the inquirer has a verified SMS number, you can also communicate with her via SMS (which doesn't accept attachments).
+If the inquirer has a verified mobile/text number, you can also communicate with her via text message (which doesn't accept attachments).

-- You can attach files to any non-SMS comment.
+- You can attach files to any non-text comment.
 If you email the comment, this file will be sent as an attachment.

-Likewise, if you communicate with her via text/SMS, she need only reply to the message.
+Likewise, if you communicate with her via text, she need only reply to the message.

 Linking inquiries to leads

-- Link to an existing person: If there are no matches, but you know this person is already in Populi (say, they're entered under their maiden name but they inquired after getting married), click the radio button and then search for existing people.
+- Link to an existing person: If there are no matches, but you know this person is already in Populi (say, she's entered under her maiden name but she inquired after getting married), click the radio button and then search for existing people.
 Once you've found the match, click their name and then Apply.
-The name from the Inquiry will be replaced by the name of the person to whom you linked it; all other information will be added to anything that already exists.
+The name from the inquiry will be replaced by the name of the person to whom you linked it; all other information will be added to anything that already exists.